MightyThinker/my-learning-path/05_MySQL-Table-Commands.md

 ALTER TABLE employee ADD updated_by VARCHAR(40);

--- Modifying Column updated_by to NOT NULL with default value 'NONE' ALTER TABLE employee MODIFY updated_by VARCHAR(40) NOT NULL DEFAULT 'NONE';
+-- Modifying Column updated_by to NOT NULL with default value 'NONE' -- But if table have data with update_by as NULL then it will throw error as 'SQL Error [1138] [22001]: Data truncation: Invalid use of NULL value'
+-- so we need to update it first
+UPDATE employee SET updated_by = 'NONE' WHERE updated_by IS NULL;
+ALTER TABLE employee MODIFY updated_by VARCHAR(40) NOT NULL DEFAULT 'NONE';

 -- Drop Column updated_by